sgandon/katacoda-scenarios/helm/steps/starter-chart.md

 `kubectl get --namespace default -o jsonpath='{.spec.ports[0].nodePort}{"\n"}' services kickoff18-hello-greece`{{execute}}

-In the upper side of the terminal (title bar) you have a "`+`" sign.
-Click on it and choose option "`Select port to view on Host 1`" from the popup menu.
-This will open a new tab in the browser where you can enter the port displayed by the previous command.
-After you enter the port click "`Display Port`".
+In the upper side of the terminal (title bar) you have a tab called "`Display 8080`".
+Click on it and a new tab will open in your browser.
+The URL will have the following format: `https://177078276-8080-599693266-training1.environments.katacoda.com/` but the application will not work.
+Replace `8080` in the host name with the port displayed by the previous command.
 The hello-world welcome page will appear which confirms that the application is up and running in the k8s cluster.

 Feel free to scale up and down the application either through the `kubectl` or `helm` commands which you have learned!